 He stirred restlessly.
 I won't say just how.
 But, "I don't know what's going on in there," I said to the nurse who'd arrived with his next dose.
 "And you will never know," she said with an odd smile.
 She had "morphined" her father.
 "Morphine's a nice drug," she said.

 Most of the nurses were extroardinary beings, empathic to him and us.
 Every time he got a dose which relieved him, it was as if the whole family got it.
 But there was a young "nurse-scholar" who didn't seem to understand that our father's comfort was the priority.
 He let his patient languish; when it was time for the next meds, the nurse-scholar was nowhere to be found.
 He was off the floor.
 He'd gone to lunch without telling anybody.
 It was over the new year, we explained that we couldn't get our father into hospice over the holiday, and this nurse-scholar, having finished his shift, cheerfully said, "Happy New Year!" to us, and left.
 The next day, he was once again Dad's nurse.
 We finally had to ask that he be removed.
 After he was, it was better.
 But our father was never, never, peaceful.
 Never easy.
 He'd never been easy on himself, and he wasn't now.

 But it's over.
 No use conjuring up all the bad images.
 We have thousands of pictures of healthy Papa-san all over the world, having fantabulous times: the cities he saw, the friends, the meals--he took pictures of every plate of oysters he ever ate.
 I see him before me, healthy, in his green corduroy jacket and too-loud tie, rubbing his hands together, anticipating sitting down with us to smoked salmon and duck eggs and arguing over the meaning of the word "isinglass."

 He had a few more years in him.
 Carelessness took them away.
 But the years he had, we had, how wonderful they were.

-It's Mueller Time, Con't
+It's About Suppression, Con't

 2 hours ago